Ellispettai: Transportation

-Schools
+Education

-Tamil Medium CSI Elementary school is the only school: it provides instruction up to 5th grade.
-High school students travel to nearest places, which are, Chithode, Kavandapadi, and Kanjikoil.
+Tamil Medium CSI Elementary school is the only school in Ellispet; it provides education up to 5th grade.
+High school students travel to the nearest places, which are Chithode, Kavandapadi, and Kanjikoil.

 An arts and science college in Ellispet, Bharathidasan Arts and Science College, accommodates students from all over the world.
 An English medium orphanage school, called "Anbin Ootru", is also available near Therkathu vaaikkaal.

-Strategically Chess Academy located in middle of Ellispettai provides Chess Education to students Across INDIA via online & Offline.
+Strategically Chess Academy, located in the middle of Ellispettai, provides chess education to students across India via online and offline.

 Industry

 Cast India, which is exporters of all types of aluminum scraps.